url-archetyp-now/url-archetyp/README.md

-Update:  06/23/2025 url is now functioning and operational
+Update: I'm pleased to announce that the link is back up.